Loading...

 Which is Better AcreTrader or FarmTogether?

 Each real estate crowdfunding platform has its unique strengths.
-The best farmland investment platform will differ by individual.
+The best farmland investment platform will differ for each individual.
 The answer to which of these two platforms is better depends on how much you have to invest, your goals, and the types of investments you want to make.

 What is Better About AcreTrader?

-AcreTrader’s fees tend to be a little lower than those on FarmTogether, and its investments are less risky.
+AcreTrader’s fees are slightly lower than FarmTogether’s, and its investments are less risky.
 AcreTrader accepts a smaller percentage of the farms it reviews.
-The tradeoff is that the expected returns are a little lower than FarmTogether’s, however.
+However, the tradeoff is that the expected returns are slightly lower than FarmTogether’s.

-AcreTrader also presents a good opportunity for farmers who want to expand the amount of acreage they farm without having to buy the property themselves.
+AcreTrader also presents a good opportunity for farmers who want to expand their acreage without buying the property themselves.

 What is Better About FarmTogether?

-FarmTogether provides a wider variety of investment opportunities as compared with Acretrader.
-While Acretrader has only the opportunity to crowdfund specific farms, FarmTogether has opportunities for entities or individuals to invest in farms as solo investors.
+FarmTogether provides a wider variety of investment opportunities than Acretrader.
+While Acretrader allows only the crowdfunding of specific farms, FarmTogether allows entities or individuals to invest in farms as solo investors.

 It also offers the opportunity to participate in a sustainable Farm Fund, which functions as a REIT.
 The Fund requires a $100,000 minimum investment for Class A and a $5 million investment for Class I.

-Overall, FarmTogether’s investments tend to offer higher potential returns, but the risk tends to be higher as well.
+Overall, FarmTogether’s investments offer higher potential returns, but the risk tends to be higher.

-FarmTogether also offers some additional benefits to those who need to sell their ownership shares before the holding period ends.
-FarmTogether has a secondary market that allows for early selling and buying, but AcreTrader does not.
+FarmTogether also offers additional benefits to those who must sell their ownership shares before the holding period ends.
+Its secondary market allows for early selling and buying, but AcreTrader does not.

 See Related: How to Save Money & Go Green; a Step-by-Step Guide